Humans are visual creatures, so visual, that colors can play a vital role in influencing our purchasing decisions.

 When you think of Amazon, you probably associate it with really good customer service (which is the warmth & friendliness positives of orange)

-And they are known for having the best deals out there which they use to their advantage by associating their brand to being cheap.
+And they are known for having the best deals out there which they use to their advantage by associating their brand with being cheap.

 With orange, you can also portray spontaneity.